Liverpool Premier League Title Hopes Suffer Blow, Sheffield Utd Relegated - UrduPoint

 Liverpool Premier League Title Hopes Suffer Blow, Sheffield Utd Relegated

-Liverpool's fading Premier League title hopes were dealt a near-fatal blow on Saturday as West Ham rescued a draw against Jurgen Klopp's men while Sheffield United were relegated in ignominious fashion

-London, (APP - UrduPoint / Pakistan Point News - 27th Apr, 2024) Liverpool's fading Premier League title hopes were dealt a near-fatal blow on Saturday as West Ham rescued a draw against Jurgen Klopp's men while Sheffield United were relegated in ignominious fashion.
+London, (APP - UrduPoint / Pakistan Point News - 28th Apr, 2024) Liverpool's fading Premier League title hopes were dealt a near-fatal blow on Saturday as West Ham rescued a draw against Jurgen Klopp's men while Sheffield United dropped through the relegation trap door.

-Manchester United's push for Europe was dented by Burnley, who secured a 1-1 draw at Old Trafford, keeping alive their hopes of survival.
+Manchester United's push for Europe was dented by Burnley, who salvaged a late draw at Old Trafford, and Everton secured their top-flight status with a 1-0 win at home to Brentford.

 Klopp's glittering reign at Anfield appears to be ending on a flat note after they dropped points for the fourth time in five league games at the London Stadium.